Kindermusik

 Close

 Jennifer Merry serves as Kindermusik coordinator in the Northwestern University Music Academy, where she also teaches private and group piano lessons, and Junior Piano classes.
 In addition, she maintains a busy piano and vocal studio at her home in Glenview, IL.
 Ms. Jennifer holds master’s degrees from Northwestern University in piano performance and pedagogy, and in music education.
 She was the owner of Music Together of Glenview for many years, has taught general and vocal music in public and private schools and has led both youth and adult choirs.
 Ms. Jennifer is a published writer and has written reviews and articles for Keyboard Companion, American Music Teacher, and Clavier magazines.
-She also sang alto in the Apollo Chorus of Chicago for over 10 years.
-Ms. Jennifer loves to sing, ride her bike, and hang out with her cats Romeo and Rusty!
+She is a longtime member of the Apollo Chorus of Chicago, the oldest musical organization in the city, which presents a variety of concerts in and around Chicagoland.
+Ms. Jennifer loves to sing, ride her bike, and hang out with her cat Romeo.

 Tamara Sarajishvili Dominguez